SimpleSoftwareIO/simple-sms/docs/en/README.md

 }
 ```

-Add a `routeNotificationForSMS` method to your Notifiable model to return the phone number:
+Also you neet to add a `routeNotificationForSMS` method to your Notifiable model to return the phone number, for example:

 ```php
 public function routeNotificationForSMS()